1) What days and hours are you open to the public?

 7) How much time should we allow for our visit?

-Depending on the size of your group and the activities chosen you should allow 1 – 2 ½ hours for your visit to First Headquarters.
+Depending on the size of your group and the activities chosen you should allow 1 – 3 hours for your visit to First Headquarters.
 Tours generally last one hour, with extra time allowed for shopping.
 Most programs, depending on group size and program choice, average 2 – 2 ½ hours.
+Again, please allow more time for shopping.

 8) How do I schedule a tour or a program?